hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 ## Zsh

-If I told you that told you that I came to use zsh just because of the features it has over bash I would be lying.
+If I told you that I came to use zsh just because of the features it has over bash, I would be lying.
 Another thing that made me really want to use it was the differences between the American and Canadian pronunciation of the letter 'Z'.
-While most people call it 'Zee-shell' I patriotically call it 'Zed-Shell'.
+While most people call it 'Zee-shell', I patriotically call it 'Zed-Shell'.

 ### My Favourite Features